gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - All questions must contain verbatim material.
     - The only exception to this is Situation question Quotations, which could potentially involve a single Quotation, broken up by non-quotation words.
 This would result in the Situation Quotation being written without the non-quotation words in the middle of the two quotations.
-- On some types, the addition of a single, approved, interrogative word at the very beginning or very end is required.
+- On some Question Types, the addition of a single, approved, interrogative word at the very beginning or very end is required.

 ### Question Types